-This monitors internal controls, financial reporting, risk management and regulatory compliance matters, reviews the work of the Internal Audit and Compliance functions, assesses their effectiveness, and considers the appointment of the external auditor.
+This monitors internal controls, financial reporting, risk management and regulatory compliance matters, reviews the work of the Internal Audit, Compliance and Risk functions, assesses their effectiveness, and considers the appointment of the external auditor.

-It consists of four non-executive directors and meets at least five times a year.
-The four executive directors, the Head of Internal Audit, the Group Compliance Manager and a representative from the external auditors also attend Committee meetings by invitation to assist in its deliberations.
+It consists of three non-executive directors and meets at least five times a year.
+The four executive directors, the Head of Internal Audit, the Group Compliance Manager, the Group Risk Manager and a representative from the external auditors also attend Committee meetings by invitation to assist in its deliberations.